bincTW/snapped/README.md

 ### HTML Markup

 Add `.snap-container` class to your container element.
-Add `.snap-view` class to your slides container.
+Add `.snap-view` class to your slide containers.

 Add a `data-view` attribute with an *anchor name* to each slide container if you enabled the pagination.